 Attendence of kindergaten outside of the United States can not be subsituted as completion of kindergarten in Brookline.
 Additionally, students having completed a public school kindergarten in a different state may be placed in 1st grade.

 Final decisions will be made by the Principal or Headmaster of the school.
-The Office of Student Affairs makes preliminary grade placements based on evidence shown at the registration appointment.
+The Office of Registration and Enrollment makes preliminary grade placements based on evidence shown at the registration appointment.
 Principals may consult with guidance counselors and department coordinators.
 The decision will be based on the following factors: Child’s age, ability, achievement, social development, and previous grade; scores and evaluations on tests as utilized by the Public Schools of Brookline; parental input; input from the child’s previous teacher, where possible.